This feature is currently in beta.

 Since each user’s data and use cases are unique, we can’t automatically convert existing metrics that are using the current Basic Builder to the new Metric Builder.

-NOTE: Dashboard-level filtering will only work with the series-based chart types (i.e., Column, Stacked Column, Line, Bar, and Area)
+NOTE: Dashboard-level filtering will only work with series-based chart types (i.e., Column, Stacked Column, Line, Bar, and Area), table charts, pie charts, and single value metrics.

 How to Convert an Existing Metric